 This should include activities to:

-- Prevent and reduce transmission among employees, including social distancing, less congestion in common areas, and wearing masks
+- Prevent and reduce transmission among employees by implementing social distancing, having less congestion in common areas, and wearing masks

-- Provide training to employees about best practices in how to stay safe, work safely, and avoid infecting other employees
+- Provide training to employees about best practices for staying safe, working safely, and avoiding infecting other employees

 Preventing Transmission Among Employees

-The same 93% of companies responded that they will be limiting or prohibiting gatherings in shared spaces, such as conference rooms, break rooms, lunchrooms, and bathrooms.
-These employers also said they will be maintaining social distancing practices, with fewer people in workspaces and not allowing workers to come within six feet of each other.
-Meanwhile, 57% of respondents said they will limit elevator use.
+In the survey, 83% of companies responded that they will be limiting or prohibiting gatherings in shared spaces, such as conference rooms, break rooms, lunchrooms, and bathrooms.
+Many employers also said they will be maintaining social distancing practices, with fewer people in workspaces and not allowing workers to come within six feet of each other.

-In addition, the Centers for Disease Control and Prevention (CDC) recommends that for employees to return to work safely, employers must take actions such as installing barriers, taking additional steps to minimize employee interaction such as holding virtual meetings, scheduling times for the use of shared facilities, and not sharing equipment or workstations.
+In addition, the Centers for Disease Control and Prevention (CDC) recommends that for employees to return to work safely, employers take actions such as the following:

 Maintaining a Healthy Work Environment